 NOTE 13: If an MS accesses an SNPN using the PLMN subscription, an indication of whether the MS shall ignore all warning messages in an SNPN is configured in the USIM of the MS.

 NOTE 14: Handling of URSP rules is specified in 3GPP TS 24.526 [77].

+The time validity information contains one or more time periods.

+If at least one time period of the time validity information matches UE's current time, then the validity information is met otherwise the validity information is not met.

 The MS shall maintain a list of "temporarily forbidden SNPNs" and a list of "permanently forbidden SNPNs" in the ME.
 Each entry of those lists consists of an SNPN identity.
 If the MS supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, the MS shall maintain one list of “temporarily forbidden SNPNs” and one list of “permanently forbidden SNPNs” per entry of the “list of subscriber data”.
 If the MS supports access to an SNPN using credentials from a credentials holder, the MS shall maintain one list of "temporarily forbidden SNPNs" and one list of "permanently forbidden SNPNs" per the PLMN subscription, If the MS supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, the MS shall use the lists associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription.
 In addition, if the MS supports access to an SNPN providing access for localized services in SNPN, the MS shall maintain one list of "temporarily forbidden SNPNs for access for localized services in SNPN" and one list of "permanently forbidden SNPNs for access for localized services in SNPN" per entry of the "list of subscriber data" and per the PLMN subscription, the MS shall use the lists associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription.
 In addition, if the MS supports onboarding services in SNPN, a "permanently forbidden SNPNs" list for onboarding services and a "temporarily forbidden SNPNs" list for onboarding services shall be maintained.